-A director, officer, or non-director Board committee member who has declared a conflict shall not attend any part of a meeting during which the matter in which they have a conflict is discussed and shall not vote on any resolution to approve the matter.
+A director, officer, or non-director Board committee member who has declared a conflict will not attend any part of a meeting during which the matter in which they have a conflict is discussed and will not vote on any resolution to approve the matter.

-Exceptions are made if the matter relates to a contract or transaction:
+Exceptions are made if the matter relates to a contract or transaction for indemnity or insurance under section 46 of the Act.